The Child's Eye

 The Child's Eye (童眼) is a 2010 Hong Kong horror film by the Pang brothers.
-It takes place in 2008 in Bangkok where six find themselves at the Chung Tai Hotel.
+It takes place in 2008 in Bangkok where six friends find themselves at the Chung Tai Hotel.
 After Rainie (Rainie Yang) sees a female ghost and Ling (Elanne Kwong) finds a disembodied hand, they find that while at dinner, the three men they came with have disappeared.
 Rainie leads the girls to find their friends.

 The Child's Eye premiered on 4 September 2010 at the Venice Film Festival, making it the first 3D Hong Kong horror film.
 The film received negative reviews, most of which took issue with the quality of the script.

 Plot

 In Bangkok, six young people on vacation find themselves stranded at an airport due to a riot.
 A driver takes them to the Chung Tai Hotel, run by Chuen, where Rainie sees a female ghost and Ling finds a hovering hand trying to grab her.
 While at dinner the three men disappear.
 Rainie leads the girls with the aid of Man-man and her ghost-seeing dog Little Huang as they try to find them in the hotel's underground passages where they encounter the female ghost and a strange monster which is actually a dog human hybrid.